 After the company receives the first fit sample from the manufacturer they make sure the desired fit is achieved.
 And that the sample corresponds to the necessary measurements and specifications.
 To evaluate the sample and suggest any revisions the Fit table is created.

 Here is an example of a Fit table.
 Techpacker lets you generate a Fit Sheet in one click.
 It extracts measurement specs from your Measurement table.

-As you enter your sample specs in the FIT column, the table monitors them with your provided tolerance range, and if any differences found it instantly highlights them for you.
+As you enter your sample specs in the FIT column, the table monitors them with your provided tolerance range, and if any differences are found it instantly highlights them for you.

-Study of approved sample
+Study of the approved sample

 Manage your entire pre-production processes from one place